-

 Is there a fast track process / certification that business can obtain to expedite visa / permit processing?

-What are the recent trends, both political and social (including COVID-19 pandemic), that have impacted your jurisdiction with regard to immigration policy and law?
-How will this shape the immigration landscape moving forward?
+What are the recent trends, both political and social that have impacted (or are anticipated to impact) your jurisdiction with regard to immigration policy and law?

-How is the COVID-19 pandemic shaping the immigration landscape in your jurisdiction?
+How has the COVID-19 pandemic shaped current immigration landscape in your jurisdiction?

 How do you see technology developing and evolving to support immigration process in the future?